Eat your greens

 Beta-carotene

-Beta-carotene is the nutrient found in the orange and yellow foods; it consists of two vitamin A molecules linked together.
+Beta-carotene is the nutrient found in the green leafy vegetables, orange and yellow foods; it consists of two vitamin A molecules linked together.

-A vitamin A deficiency if the cause of blindness in half a million children every year.
-That translates in over a thousand kids every single day simply because they did not have access to foods like carrots and pumpkin.
+A deficiency of this vitamin is the cause of blindness in half a million children every year.
+That translates in over a thousand kids every single day simply because they did not have access to foods like spinach, carrots and pumpkin.

 Diabetes